genomicsclass/leanpub/manuscript/getting_started.md

 Alternatively you can take the [try R](http://tryr.codeschool.com/) interactive class from Code School.

-Note that there are also many open and free resources and reference guides for R. Two examples are:
+There are also many open and free resources and reference guides for R. Two examples are:

 * [Quick-R](http://www.statmethods.net/): a quick online reference for data input, basic statistics and plots